This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 Growing basil seedlings doesn’t need to be intimidating, and has a number of clear benefits:

 - Saving money.
-If you grow basil plants on your own, you’ll find it’s much cheaper than buying an established plant.
+If you grow basil plants on your own, you’ll find it’s much cheaper than buying an established plant or using a smart hydroponic garden (which I definitely do also!).
 It gets even cheaper if you collect and save basil seeds year over year.

 - Increasing the varieties of basil you can grow.
 Most supermarket basils are Genovese basil.
 But what if you want to grow basil varieties, such as Thai Basil or Lime Basil plants?
 Growing basil from seed lets you experiment with more species – and therefore, flavors – of basil.
 This gives you endless leeway to experiment.
 Grow multiple varieties at once, and harvesting basil will become a creative expression to try with your favourite pesto, pizza, pasta, or salad recipes!